sambuccid/hulipaa/README.md

 ## How to use
 You can find the tutorial on how to setup and use the library here: [Hulipaa tutorial](tutorial.md)

+## Troubleshoot
+If you have any issues configuring Hulipaa you can visit the [Troubleshooting](troubleshooting.md) page